-UK health department guidelines are in the process of being updated for 2016, with a much stronger anti-alcohol message, lower recommended limits and no apparent 'safe' level.
+UK health department guidelines have been updated, with a much stronger anti-alcohol message, lower recommended limits and no apparent 'safe' level.

 - Whether you're a man or a woman, you are safest by not regularly drinking more than 14 units a week.

 - If you do drink 14 units a week, it's best to spread this out over 3 or more days.

 - If you are pregnant, or trying to get pregnant it is safest to not drink alcohol at all.

 Alcohol is also high in calories (1g = 7kcal).
 In a perfect world, none of us would touch it, especially whilst trying to lose weight.
 However, in reality many of us like a drink, so it's important to consider the impact that too much alcohol can have on both weight and health.

 What Is A Unit?

 One unit of alcohol is 8 grams of pure alcohol - the amount in a third of a pint of beer, a single (25ml) measure of spirit, a small glass of (125ml) table wine, or a small glass (50ml) of fortified wine, such as sherry.

 It is easy to see how even a "moderate" consumption of alcohol can have a very serious impact on your daily calorie quota: 3 units of beer could amount to a total 345kcal, 2 units of wine 160kcal.